vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 However this in itself is a topic for a post.

-In this post I would like to touch upon the complexities a CIO would inherit; in a system that is hastily broken up into microservices and use one database per service a.k.a polyglot persistence
+In this post I would like to touch upon the complexities an enterprise would inherit; in a system that is hastily broken up into microservices and use one database per service **_a.k.a polyglot persistence_**

 #### What is polyglot persistence